melezhik/outhentix/README.md

 # One or many?

-* Parser does not care about _how many times_ a given check expression matches an input text.
+* Parser does not care about _how many times_ check expression matches an input text.

 * If at least _one line_ in a text matches the check expression - _this check_ is considered as successful.

-* If you use capturing regex expressions, parser  _accumulates_ all captured data to make it possible further proccessing.
+* If you use _capturing_ regex expressions, parser  _accumulates_ all captured data to make it possible further proccessing.

 Example: